brayvid/galaxy-art/README.md

 # Galaxy Art Project
-This is a Mathematica project to display our neighboring galaxies from the the Sloan Digital Sky Survey in a creative way.
-Only data from a single octant was used, such that we are positioned in the corner of the data.
-The galaxy nodes are shown growing in size with their distance from the origin to mimic the expanding universe.
+This is a Mathematica project to display our neighboring galaxies from Sloan Digital Sky Survey data in a creative way.
+Only data from a single octant and within a defined cone was used, such that we are positioned at the vertex of the data.
+The entire distribution is shown growing in size with increasing distance from the origin to remind us of the expanding universe.
+Edges are drawn between nearest nodes to remind us that this a complex gravitationally-connected system.

 ![Galaxy Graph Render](render.png)